Identity document: Adoption

 Law enforcement officials claim that identity cards make surveillance and the search for criminals easier and therefore support the universal adoption of identity cards.
-In countries that don't have a national identity card, there is concern about the projected costs and potential abuse of high-tech smartcards.
+In countries that do not have a national identity card, there is concern about the projected costs and potential abuse of high-tech smartcards.

 In many countries – especially English-speaking countries such as Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States – there are no government-issued compulsory identity cards for all citizens.
 Ireland's Public Services Card is not considered a national identity card by the Department of Employment Affairs and Social Protection (DEASP), but many say it is in fact becoming that, and without public debate or even a legislative foundation.

 There is debate in these countries about whether such cards and their centralised databases constitute an infringement of privacy and civil liberties.
 Most criticism is directed towards the possibility of abuse of centralised databases storing sensitive data.
 A 2006 survey of UK Open University students concluded that the planned compulsory identity card under the Identity Cards Act 2006 coupled with a central government database generated the most negative response among several options.
 None of the countries listed above mandate identity documents, but they have de facto equivalents since these countries still require proof of identity in many situations.
 For example, all vehicle drivers must have a driving licence, and young people may need to use specially issued "proof of age cards" when purchasing alcohol.